Intermittent Explosive Disorder: Symptoms and Mental Health Support

 In infants and toddlers, early signs of developing intermittent explosive disorder include temper tantrums, biting, kicking, or other aggressive impulses.
 Pre-teens and teenagers may exhibit violence towards siblings or parents, illegal behaviors, or school fights.
 They may be observed getting into verbal arguments or breaking objects during an explosive episode as well.
 Children often do not understand that they feel anger and may not know how to label it or control their feelings.
 However, intermittent explosive disorder often stems from something in the individual's past or upbringing.

-The symptoms of intermittent explosive disorder affect family and friends in the lives of the diagnosed from an early age and warrant rapid treatment for the verbal and physical symptoms as early as possible.
+The symptoms of intermittent explosive disorder affect family and friends in the lives of diagnosed individuals from an early age and warrant rapid treatment for the verbal and physical symptoms as early as possible.

 Professionals can identify what is causing these children to act out such anger and how to help them to choose more appropriate ways to exhibit their feelings.
 If a therapist specializing in intermittent explosive disorder diagnoses and treats the disorder early in a person's life, there may be more hope for recovery.